bitfocus/companion-module-bss-soundweb/README.md

 - Soundweb BLU-806
 - Soundweb BLU-160

-The module is only compatible with Companion v3 and will be maintained from Companion `v3.2.0` onwards.
+This module is only compatible with Companion v3 and will be available in Companion from `v3.3.0`.

+## Releases
+### v1.0.0
+This is the first release of the module and is compatible with Companion `v3.3.0` and later.

 ## Feature Roadmap